Hamster45105/ddgemail-token/README.md

 To prevent spam and bots, the website uses Google's reCatpcha.
 Here are their [terms of service](https://policies.google.com/terms) and [privacy policy](https://policies.google.com/privacy).

 It also uses Vercel's web analytics.

+No data is stored by the server, you can check the source code to see.

 ## Deployment